Vyral/mark-callender/_posts/2020-09-10-q-what-does-the-right-agent-look-like.md

 **First, check them out on social media.** What are they posting on Facebook or Instagram?
 Are they using their platforms to provide relevant information or are they just posting memes or recipes?
 The best agents are dedicated to educating the consumer.
 What an agent is posting online will help you determine who best suits your needs.

-**My motto has always been to take care of my clients first, and the money will follow.** I’ve had many clients become friends and I’m happy to have crossed paths with every single one.&nbsp;
+**My motto has always been to take care of my clients first, and the money will follow.** I’ve had many clients become friends, and I’m happy to have crossed paths with every single one.&nbsp;

 If you have any questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.